liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/05-installing-liferay-on-tomcat.markdown

     mail.session.jndi.name=mail/MailSession
     ```

-You've created a mail session for Tomcat to manage and configured @product@ to
+You've created a mail session for Tomcat to manage and configured @sharepoint@ to
 use it.

-## Deploying @product@
+## Deploying @sharepoint@

-Now you're ready to deploy @product@ using the @product@ WAR file.
+Now you're ready to deploy @sharepoint@ using the @sharepoint@ WAR file.

-1. If you are manually installing @product@ on a clean Tomcat server, delete
+1. If you are manually installing @sharepoint@ on a clean Tomcat server, delete
     the contents of the `$CATALINA_BASE/webapps/ROOT` folder.
 This removes
     the default Tomcat home page.

-2. Extract the @product@ `.war` file contents to
+2. Extract the @sharepoint@ `.war` file contents to
     `$CATALINA_BASE/webapps/ROOT`.

-    It's time to launch @product@ on Tomcat!
+    It's time to launch @sharepoint@ on Tomcat!

 3. Start Tomcat by navigating to `$CATALINA_HOME/bin` and executing
     `./startup.sh`.
 Alternatively, execute `./catalina.sh run` to tail
-    @product@'s log file.
+    @sharepoint@'s log file.
 The log audits startup activities and is useful for
     debugging deployment.

-Congratulations on successfully installing and deploying @product@ on Tomcat!
+Congratulations on successfully installing and deploying @sharepoint@ on Tomcat!